crowdmob/kafka-s3-consumer/README.md

 ```

 * `-c` Defaults to conf.properties in the current working directory
-* `-k` Defaults to false and specifies wehther or not to keep chunkbuffer files around for inspection
+* `-k` Defaults to false and specifies whether or not to keep chunkbuffer files around for inspection

 Deployment
 --------------------